-45. We also recognise that digitalisation has enabled new ways of addressing health and medicine by facilitating dissemination of public health information, including information on reproductive rights and protection against communicable diseases, remote diagnosis to support local health workers, improved analysis of health data and improvements in clinical practice.
+37. We recognize that digitalisation has enabled new ways of addressing health and medicine by facilitating dissemination of public health information, including on sexual and reproductive health and protection against communicable diseases, remote diagnosis to support local health workers, improved analysis of health data and improvements in clinical practice.
+We reaffirm our commitment to building on the opportunities of ICTs to improve access to health, especially in developing countries.

-46. We note that information and communications technologies have had substantial impacts on diversity of cultural expression and development of the cultural and creative sectors.
-We urge all stakeholders to recognise the importance of ensuring the preservation of cultural heritage and access to recorded information in the digital environment.
+38. We note that information and communications technologies have had substantial impacts on diversity of cultural expression and development of the cultural and creative sectors.
+We urge all stakeholders to recognize the importance of ensuring the preservation of cultural heritage and access to cultural resources.

-47. We recognise that information and communications technologies have helped governments and other stakeholders to address risks associated with natural disasters and facilitate humanitarian assistance at times of crisis through more consistent and remote monitoring of environmental and other hazards, enhancing and developing early warning systems and improving preparedness, response, recovery, rehabilitation and reconstruction.
+39. We recognize that ICTs have helped governments and other stakeholders to address risks associated with natural disasters and facilitated humanitarian assistance at times of crisis through more consistent and remote monitoring of environmental and other hazards, enhancing and developing early warning systems and improving preparedness, response, recovery, rehabilitation and reconstruction.

-48. We remain concerned, however, that equitable delivery of social and economic development programmes and opportunities is hampered by digital divides, particularly in countries and communities where access is constrained by poor connectivity and lack of affordability.
-More attention is required to digital inclusion and digital literacy, capacity building and financial mechanisms in order to achieve greater impact and ensure progress towards the achieving Sustainable Development Goals.
+40. We remain concerned, however, that equitable delivery of social and economic development programmes and opportunities is hampered by digital divides, particularly in countries and communities where access is constrained by poor connectivity, affordability and limited digital skills.
+Greater international cooperation is needed in order to achieve greater impact and ensure progress towards achieving the Sustainable Development Goals.

 Environmental impacts

-49. We welcome the ways in which digital technologies support environmental sustainability by enhancing monitoring and measurement of environmental change and hazards, implementing early warning systems in response to environmental threats, and enabling governments and development partners to prioritise interventions, protect those at greatest risk and forecast priorities for future action.
-Digital technologies can also enable improvements in the efficient use of energy and other resources through ‘smart’ management of economic, social and environmental systems and facilitating more efficient delivery of public services.
-Our cooperation will leverage digital technologies for sustainability while minimizing their negative environmental impacts.
+41. We welcome the ways in which digital technologies support environmental sustainability by enhancing monitoring and measurement of environmental change and hazards, implementing early warning systems and enabling governments and development partners to prioritise interventions, protect those at risk and identify priorities.
+Digital technologies can also enable improvements in the efficient use of energy and other resources through ‘smart’ management of systems and processes.
+Our cooperation will leverage these technologies for sustainability while minimizing their negative environmental impacts.

-50. We are concerned, however, about growing levels of energy consumption arising from digitalisation and consequential impacts on greenhouse gas emissions that contribute to climate change, including those arising from growth in the manufacture and use of digital devices, the volume of data traffic, the number and impact of data centres, growing use of the Internet of Things and rapid growth in the energy requirements of artificial intelligence.
-We call for the development of global reporting standards on environmental impacts and cooperation by all stakeholders to ensure the environmental sustainability of digital transformation.
+42. We are concerned, however, about growing levels of energy demand and consumption arising from digitalisation and the need to address both energy security, access and affordability and impacts on climate change arising from growth in the manufacture and use of digital devices, the volume of data traffic, the number and impact of data centres, growing use of the Internet of Things and rapid growth in the energy demand from artificial intelligence.

-51. We are also concerned about the sustainability of and equitable access to critical resources, particularly scarce minerals required in the manufacture of digital equipment, the extraction of which has also been associated in some cases with human rights abuses, dangerous employment practices and civil conflicts.
+43. We are also concerned about the sustainable use of critical resources and equitable access to these, including scarce minerals required in the manufacture of digital equipment.

-52. We are further concerned about rapid growth in the volume of electronic waste, including toxic waste.
-The volume of e-waste is growing rapidly, particularly in developing countries, leading to pollution and risks to human health, while rates of recycling and recovery are low.
-We call on all stakeholders to improve data gathering, facilitate collaboration in safe and efficient waste management, including sharing of technology and best practices, and ensure compliance with the Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and their Disposal.

-53. We recognise the need to promote sustainable consumption and production patterns, including sustainable lifestyles, and circular economy approaches.
-We call on governments and the private sector to develop global standards for the design of sustainable digital products as well as for reuse, repair and recycling.
+44. We recognize the need to promote sustainable consumption and production patterns, including sustainable lifestyles, and circular economy approaches.
+We urge all stakeholders, and particularly governments and the private sector, to develop international standards for the design of sustainable digital products as well as for reuse, repair and recycling.